Under California law, the statute of limitations for a personal injury claim involving a child is typically one year after his or her 18

 At Shea & Shea – A Professional Law Corporation, our

-catastrophic injury attorneys are experienced with child injury litigation and can advise you on the best approach to take given the specific circumstances of your case.
+San Jose personal injury attorneys are experienced with child injury litigation and can advise you on the best approach to take given the specific circumstances of your case.
 Even if we determine that it would be premature to file a formal suit, we can still investigate and document the facts bearing on the defendant’s liability, so the critical evidence of negligence will be available whenever the damage elements of your case are ripe for suit.

 We also provide second or third opinions for clients represented by other counsel when your case has progressed to the stage where you must decide whether or not to accept a serious settlement offer.
 Without interfering with your attorney-client relationship, we can help analyze the adequacy of a given proposal in light of your reasonable treatment needs.
 To arrange for your initial consultation,